PastVirtual

 Robert Mahari

-Robert Mahari is pursuing a joint JD/PhD degree at Harvard Law School and the MIT Media Lab’s Human Dynamics Group, focusing on how computational legal systems can increase the efficiency of legal processes and promote access to justice.
+Robert Mahari is pursuing a joint JD/PhD degree at Harvard Law School and the MIT Media Lab’s Human Dynamics Group, focusing on computational legal systems to enhance legal processes and access to justice.

 Event Details